 DIF invests assessed funds in three main classes of securities: short- and long-term U.S. treasuries, debt obligations issued by U.S. government-sponsored enterprises (federally-created financial services corporations, such as Fannie Mae and Freddie Mac), and privately issued mortgage- and asset-backed securities.
 DIF invests the bulk of its assets in obligations guaranteed by the Federal Government.

 DIF is overseen by the Massachusetts Division of Banks, a state regulatory authority.
 By law, it must also submit to independent audits by a private, third-party auditor.
 On a day-to-day basis, it’s run by a president and executive team.
-The executive team periodically reports to a 13-member board comprised of executives from DIF member banks, major employers with a sizable presence in Massachusetts (such as IBM), and Massachusetts-based public agencies (such as MBTA, the Boston area’s transit authority).
+The executive team periodically reports to a 13-member board comprised of executives from DIF member banks and other major employers with a presence in Massachusetts.

 Massachusetts is home to nearly 7 million people, or roughly 2% of the American population.
 Most Americans have never lived in the Bay State, and many have never even set foot in it.
 But that doesn’t mean DIF insurance is of no import to residents of, say, Texas or California.

 For one thing, Americans are mobile.
 Even if you have no interest in moving to Massachusetts, you could find yourself compelled by an employer or some unforeseen life circumstances to do so in the future.
 In the midst of trying to find the right town or neighborhood for your family, you’re likely to find yourself looking for a local bank that protects deposits with DIF insurance.